Calusa: Origins

 Paleo-Indians entered what is now Florida at least 12,000 years ago.
 By around 5000 BC, people started living in villages near wetlands.
 Favored sites were likely occupied for multiple generations.
-Florida's climate had reached current conditions and the sea had risen close to its present level by about 3000 BC.
+Florida's climate had reached current conditions, and the sea had risen close to its present level by about 3000 BC.
 People commonly occupied both fresh and saltwater wetlands.
-Because of their reliance on shellfish, they accumulated large shell middens during this period.
-Many people lived in large villages with purpose-built earthwork mounds, such as those at Horr's Island.
-People began creating fired pottery in Florida by 2000 BC.
+Because they relied on shellfish, they accumulated large shell middens during this period.
+Many people lived in large villages with ceremonial earthwork mounds, such as those at Horr's Island.
+People began firing pottery in Florida by 2000 BC.

-By about 500 BC, the Archaic culture, which had been fairly uniform across Florida, began to devolve into more distinct regional cultures.
-Some Archaic artifacts have been found in the region later occupied by the Calusa, including one site classified as early Archaic, and dated prior to 5000 BC.
+By about 500 BC, the Archaic culture, which had been fairly uniform across Florida, shifted into more distinct regional cultures.
+Some Archaic artifacts have been found in the region later occupied by the Calusa, including one site classified as early Archaic, and dated before 5000 BC.
 There is evidence that the people intensively exploited Charlotte Harbor aquatic resources before 3500 BC.
 Undecorated pottery belonging to the early Glades culture appeared in the region around 500 BC.
 Pottery distinct from the Glades tradition developed in the region around AD 500, marking the beginning of the Caloosahatchee culture.
 This lasted until about 1750, and included the historic Calusa people.
 By 880, a complex society had developed with high population densities.
 Later periods in the Caloosahatchee culture are defined in the archaeological record by the appearance of pottery from other traditions.

-The Caloosahatchee culture inhabited the Florida west coast from Estero Bay to Charlotte Harbor and inland about halfway to Lake Okeechobee, approximately covering what are now Charlotte and Lee counties.
+The Caloosahatchee culture inhabited the Florida west coast from Estero Bay to Charlotte Harbor and inland about halfway to Lake Okeechobee, roughly covering what are now Charlotte and Lee counties.
 At the time of first European contact, the Caloosahatchee culture region formed the core of the Calusa domain.
 Artifacts related to fishing changed slowly over this period, with no obvious breaks in tradition that might indicate a replacement of the population.

-Between 500 and 1000, the undecorated, sand-tempered pottery that had been common in the area was replaced by "Belle Glade Plain" pottery.
+Between 500 and 1000, the undecorated, sand-tempered pottery that had been common in the area was replaced by Belle Glade Plain pottery.
 This was made with clay containing spicules from freshwater sponges (Spongilla), and it first appeared inland in sites around Lake Okeechobee.
 This change may have resulted from the people's migration from the interior to the coastal region, or may reflect trade and cultural influences.
-There was little change in the pottery tradition after this.
+Little change in the pottery tradition occurred after this.
 The Calusa were descended from people who had lived in the area for at least 1,000 years prior to European contact, and possibly for much longer than that.